marinecourtin/Alearbres/README.md

 5       chat    chat    _       _       _       4       subj    _       _
 6       petit   petit   _       _       _       5       amod    _       _
 ```

+Note that this method only generate projective edges.

 # Get the source